navattic.identify({ email: user.email })

 • Deadline: A timeline for when responses are required.
 Setting a reasonable deadline encourages timely responses and helps keep your procurement process on track.

-When to Use an RFQ
+When is an RFQ Your Best Bet?

 Use an RFQ when you have a clear understanding of your needs and are primarily focused on finding the best price.
 This is appropriate when the products or services are standardized, and you don't require additional information from suppliers to make a decision.
 RFQs are typically used in scenarios where the purchase is routine and the specifications are well-defined.